 The first thing you need to do after you have been accused of rape is to stay away from your accuser and seek a strong rape and assault defense attorney to represent you in court.
 Even if you think the accusation is absurd or that there can’t possibly be any evidence to support it, your reputation is in serious jeopardy if your accuser goes to the police and files a report.

 Work closely with your defense attorney to think of possible motives for the false accusation.
 You need to invest in the best resources to build a strong defense.

 Choosing the Right Attorney to Fight a False Rape Report

 At The Law Office of Gabriel & Gabriel, attorney Brian Gabriel has served West Palm Beach for over 30 years providing criminal defense for those accused of rape, sexual assault, domestic violence, and assault and battery.
 He holds a favorable reputation among judges, prosecutors, police officers, and fellow attorneys in Palm Beach County and is ranked one of the National Trial Lawyers’ Top 100 Trial Lawyers.
-Call 561-622-5575 for a free consultation or complete our contact form.
-Any information you provide us will be kept confidential and will allow us to help you make some of the most important decisions of your life.
+Call 561-622-5575 for a free consultation or complete a contact form.
+Any information you provide will be kept confidential and will allow Mr. Gabriel to help you make some of the most important decisions of your life.